SaskGaming posted a loss for the 20-21 fiscal year. The 13.4 million dollar shortfall is the first in the public casino operator’s 25-year history.

 “This reporting year was unlike anything SaskGaming has experienced in 25 years of operation,” said CEO Susan Flett in a news release.

 Both of SaskGaming’s properties, Casino Regina and Casino Moose Jaw, closed for almost seven months at the height of the pandemic.
 Limited capacity upon reopening resulted in only a modest rebound to small to offset the losses.
-Seven other land-based casinos in Saskatchewan are under the jurisdiction of the Saskatchewan Indian Gaming Authority (SIGA).
+Seven other Saskatchewan casinos are under the jurisdiction of the Saskatchewan Indian Gaming Authority (SIGA).

 The closures also temporarily furloughed almost 570 full-time employees.